-For help dealing with landlord harassment, illegal eviction, homelessness, rent increases, contact the Oldham Housing and Advice Service.
+For help dealing with landlord harassment, illegal eviction, homelessness, rent increases, contact the Oldham Housing Options Service:

 Or contact one of the following agencies: